‘This is what the country needs right now’: Opinion-free news coming to cable television this week

-“I don’t think the arena we’re about to jump into is crowded,” Donlan said.
+“I don’t think the arena we’re about to jump into is crowded,” Donlon said.
 “If you want talk and opinion in primetime, you have plenty of options.
 If you want news, you don’t.”

 “I definitely think there’s a place for this.
-This is what the country needs right now,” said Donlan.
+This is what the country needs right now,” said Donlon.

 Rob Nelsen agrees.
 That’s why he moved his family, including an 8-month-old baby, from New York to Chicago in the middle of a pandemic.
 The 20-year veteran of the news industry jumped at a chance to return to what he learned in journalism school.